patrickloeber/blogposts-pythonengineer/Content/posts/2022-04-03-tarfile-python.md

 ---
 title: How to work with tarball/tar files in Python
-date: 2022-04-03 00:00
+date: 2022-04-06 00:00
 description: Learn to manage tar files using the tarfile standard module.
 tags: Python, Basics
 path: tarfile-python
 author: Pratik Choudhari
 ---

 TAR stands for Tape Archive Files and this format is used to bundle a set of files into a single file, this is specifically helpful when archiving older files or sending a bunch of files over the network.

-The Python programming language has [`tarfile`](https://docs.python.org/3/library/tarfile.html) standard module which can be used to work with tar files with support for gzip, bz2 and lzma compressions.
+The Python programming language has [tarfile](https://docs.python.org/3/library/tarfile.html) standard module which can be used to work with tar files with support for gzip, bz2, and lzma compressions.

 In this article, we will see how `tarfile` is used to read and write tar files in Python.

 ## Reading a tar file

-The `tarfile.open` function is used to read a tar file, it returns a `tarfile.TarFile` object.
+The `tarfile.open` function is used to read a tar file.
+It returns a `tarfile.TarFile` object.

 The two most important arguments this function takes are the filename and operation mode, with the former being a path to the tar file and the latter indicating the mode in which the file should be opened.

-The operation mode can be optionally be paired with a compression method, the new syntax, therefore, becomes `mode[:compression]`.
+The operation mode can optionally be paired with a compression method.
+The new syntax, therefore, becomes `mode[:compression]`.

 Following are the abbreviations for supported compression techniques:

 - `gz` for gzip
 - `bz2` for bz2
 - `xz` for lzma

 Example: